jonbra/MBV-INFx410/2018-transcriptomics_exercise.md

 # First we check which versions of the program are available on Abel
 module avail trim-galore

-# We use the default version
+# We use the latest version
-module load trim-galore/0.3.3
+module load trim-galore/0.4.4
 ```

 It is not always easy to know how a program is run.
 Let's try typing `trim` and press the TAB button.
 The command `trim_galore` should pop up.
 Type `trim_galore` and press Enter: